JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_11.md

 The second of which (intuition 3) is the loss function we use for training VAEs.
 Notice now that the first term corresponds to the _likelihood of our input under the distribution decoded from \(z\)_ and the second term the _divergence of the approximate distribution posterior from the prior of the true distribution_.

 !!! note
     We talked last week about how the second terms acts a regularization, by enforcing the idea that our parameterization shouldn't move us too far from the true distribution.
-Alos note that this term as a simple, closed form if the posterior and prior are Gaussians.
+Also note that this term as a simple, closed form if the posterior and prior are Gaussians.

 The encoder and decoder in a VAE become: